HorusXIV/HPCP_Assignment/src/multiGPU/Report.md

 * **H₁ (alt, one-sided):** The mean time with triple buffering is **lower** than with double buffering.
   ( $$\mu_\text{triple} < \mu_\text{double} $$ )

-We define significance level α = 0.05.
+We define the significance level α = 0.05.

 #### Measurements